 Students who wish to double-major should be aware that in most cases this will extend the time needed to complete a degree.
-Students who double major in both Christian Ministry and Elementary Education simultaneously will receive one diploma listing both majors but will not receive two B.A. degrees.
+Students who double major simultaneously will receive one diploma listing both majors but will not receive two B.A. degrees.